AlbertoBasalo/principles-and-patterns/src/3-behavioral/4-template/docs/template.md

 ## Tasks

-- [ ] Create a template to work with a complex system (bookings, payments, cancellations, etc.)
+- [ ] Create a template to log business logic